ClickCease

 2. Diagnosis

-Clearly state the diagnosis based on standardized criteria, such as the DSM-5.
-For rumination, the diagnosis may include:
+Clearly state the diagnosis based on standardized criteria like the DSM-5.
+For rumination, relevant diagnoses may include:

 • Generalized Anxiety Disorder